sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ## Full HTML example

 Here is a full example of an HTML flyout for OEM registration pages.
 Please use this sample as a baseline for your HTML flyout pages, with little to no alteration of the design elements.
-You should only replace the example text with your own information.

 ```html
 > <!DOCTYPE html>